Activities for partners

 - the marble quarries of Carrara

-- the quintessential walled Italian city of Lucca (if you didn’t go there with your partner)
+- the quintessential walled Italian city of Lucca (if you didn’t go there with your partner on excursion day)

-- the unforgettable seaside village of the Cinque Terre (if you didn’t go there with your partner)
+- the unforgettable seaside village of the Cinque Terre (if you didn’t go there with your partner on excursion day)

 We can also organise: